PostHog/posthog.com/contents/blog/cheaper-analytics.md

 Anyone who:

-- Isn't tracking an existing event type because it is high volume and thus would have been prohibitively expensive.
+- Isn't tracking an existing high-volume event because it would be prohibitively expensive.

-- Has a marketing or content website with lots of anonymous traffic – you can now track this much less expensively than before.
+- Has a marketing or content website with lots of anonymous traffic.

-- Is tracking API or server events (especially at high volumes) – you can now track this much less expensively than before.
+- Is tracking API or server events, especially at high volumes.

-- Is a price-sensitive customer and is willing to lose some functionality for a lower spend with us.
+- Is price-sensitive and is willing to lose some functionality for lower bills.

+- Would like to use [autocapture](/docs/product-analytics/autocapture) to track events, but has turned it off to save money.

 ## How we compare to our competitors